Projet-M1CHPS/projet-chps21/README.md

 This second part will focus on the project optimization and new QoL features.
 No further training algorithm should be implemented, except if they provide a significant improvement in the results or performance.

-For this, we will use OpenCL and OpenMP to optimize the application in a portable way.
+For this, we will use OpenCL and OpenMP to computeGradient the application in a portable way.

 ## Features